devxoul/CocoaSeeds/README.md

 #### Resolving filename conflicts

-Since CocoaSeeds uses including source files directly than linking dynamic frameworks, it is important to make sure that all sources have different file names.
+Since CocoaSeeds tries to include source files directly rather than linking dynamic frameworks, it is important to make sure that all sources have different names.
 CocoaSeeds provides a way to do this:

 **Seedfile**